Irwin Allen: Television series

 With 20th Century Fox scaling back their film productions due to their huge expenditure on films such as Cleopatra (1963), in the mid-1960s, Allen concentrated on television, producing several overlapping science-fiction series for 20th Century Fox Television.
 They featured special effects by L. B. Abbott, who won three Emmys for his work.
 Allen used many of the same craftsmen on his TV shows as he did on his films, including composer John Williams and costume designer and general assistant Paul Zastupnevich.

-Voyage to the Bottom of the Sea (ABC TV, 1964–68) established both Allen's reputations as television producers.
+Voyage to the Bottom of the Sea (ABC TV, 1964–1968) established Allen's reputation as a television producer.
 The financial viability of the series was assisted by the reuse of many of the sets from the film; the cost of the Seaview submarine sets alone exceeded the budget of a typical pilot show of the era.
 The series also benefited from Allen's by-now notorious use of stock film footage, particularly from Hell and High Water (1954), The Enemy Below (1957), and Allen's The Lost World.

-Allen had originally intended Lost in Space (CBS TV, 1965–68) to be a family show, a science-fiction version of The Swiss Family Robinson.
+Allen had originally intended Lost in Space (CBS TV, 1965–1968) to be a family show, a science-fiction version of The Swiss Family Robinson.
 It quickly developed into a children's show with episodes concentrating on the young Will Robinson, the robot, and especially, the comic villain, Dr. Smith.
 The show used several science-fiction elements that have since become common, such as the comic robot (e.g. Silent Running, Star Wars) or android (Logan's Run, Star Trek: The Next Generation), the heroic child (Meeno Peluce in Voyagers!, Wesley Crusher), and the wacky, lovable alien (Albert in Alien Nation, Vir in Babylon 5).

-The Time Tunnel (ABC TV, 1966–67), with each episode set in a different historical time period, was an ideal vehicle for Allen's talent for smoothly mixing live action with stock footage from films set in the same period.
+The Time Tunnel (ABC TV, 1966–1967), with each episode set in a different historical time period, was an ideal vehicle for Allen's talent for smoothly mixing live action with stock footage from films set in the same period.
 A change in network management led to the show being cancelled after just one season.
 Allen cited The Time Tunnel as his favorite of all of his television productions and he would attempt to revamp and relaunch the concept numerous times including a filmed pilot in 1976 called The Time Travelers and unfilmed concepts that included one called Time Travel Agency and another called The Time Project that went through several incarnations.

-Land of the Giants (ABC TV, 1968–70) was the most expensive show of its day at roughly $250,000 per episode.
+Land of the Giants (ABC TV, 1968–1970) was the most expensive show of its day at roughly $250,000 per episode.
 As another castaway-themed show, Allen incorporated some of the successful elements from Lost in Space, although this time he did not allow the treacherous character to dominate the series.